ederign/ederign.github.io/wiki/courses/microfrontends-with-react.md

 Types of integration

-- *Build-Time integration* (compile-time integration): Before container gets loaded in the browser, it get access to ProductsList source code;
+- *Build-Time integration* (compile-time integration): Before the container gets loaded in the browser, it gets access to ProductsList source code;
   - Pros: Easy to setup and understand
-  - Cons: Container has to be re-deployed every time ProductsList is updated and tempting to tightly couple Container + ProductsList together;
+  - Cons: Container has to be re-deployed every time ProductsList has updated and tempting to tightly couple Container + ProductsList together;

 [![Buiild-Time](/assets/2021/wiki/mf2.png "Build time")](/assets/2021/wiki/mf2.png)

-- *Run-Time integration* (client-side integration): After container gets loaded in the browser, it gets access to ProductsList source code;
+- *Run-Time integration* (client-side integration): After the container gets loaded in the browser, it gets access to ProductsList source code;

-  - Pros: ProductsList can be deployed independently at any time and different versions of ProductsList can be deployed and Container can decide which one to use
+  - Pros: ProductsList can be deployed independently at any time and can deploy different versions of ProductsList, and Container can decide which one to use
   - Cons: tooling + setup is far more complicated
   - Example of this integration is Webpack Module Federation
     - most flexible and performant solution around right now
   - [![Run-Time](/assets/2021/wiki/mf3.png "Run time")](/assets/2021/wiki/mf3.png)
 - *Server Integration*: while sending down JS to load up Container, a server decides on whether or not to include ProductsList source

-Webpack combine many js files (from project and dependencies) into one single file.
+Webpack combines many js files (from project and dependencies) into one single file.

 ### Section 2: The Basics of Module Federation